Rashed Al-Majed: Career beginnings

 The year 1993 was considered to be a turning point for Almajid.
 He achieved stardom when he released two records that year: Adunya Hathooth and Allah Kareem.
 Songs from these albums spread vigorously throughout different radio and TV stations as they won many music awards.
 That same year, Almajid experimented with acting on the set of La Lilzawjat (TV series), but did not receive positive feedback from the viewers.
 He performed some of his songs in this TV series.

-A year later, Almajid's fame was still growing due to his two albums Shartan Athahab and Aghla Habeebah, both released in 1994 and 1995 respectively.
-The album Shartan Athahab achieved outstanding sales.
+A year later, Almajid's fame was still growing due to his two albums Shartan Al Thahab and Aghla Habeeba, both released in 1994 and 1995 respectively.
+The album Shartan Al Thahab achieved outstanding sales.

 In 1996, Almajid released a patriotic themed album entitled: Safwat Malook Al-Arab.
 The album release coincided with the healing and recovery of King Fahd of Saudi Arabia.
-For this album, he collaborated with the artist Mohammed Abdu (singer) and the poet Prince Khalid bin Faisal Al Saud.
+For this album, he collaborated with the artist Mohammed Abdu and the poet Prince Khalid bin Faisal Al Saud.

-In the same year, Almajid released the album Al-Musafir, which contained the song Al-Musafir that went viral and conquered the top of most Arab music charts.
-This album is Almajid's highest selling album; it is estimated at about one million copies sold.
+In the same year, Almajid released the album Al-Musafir, which contained the song Al-Musafir that conquered the top of most Arab music charts.
+This album is Almajid's highest selling album; it is estimated at one million copies sold.
 Some of the notable songs of that album include: Sawlifak, Weinak Habibi, Wahshtni, Tafnan, Ash Min Shafak, Al-Mahba, etc.

-In late 1997 and early 1998, Almajid released two new records: Asaudia (for the celebration of the Saudi football team reaching the World Cup) and Tadhak Adunya.
+In late 1997 and early 1998, Almajid released two new records: Asaudia (for the celebration of the Saudi football team reaching the World Cup) and Tadhak Aldunya.
 Both albums received excellent feedback and success.

-Between 1999 and 2001, Almajid released another two albums: Ala Min Tilab and Waily.
-The most distinct characteristic of Almajid music between 1997 and 2001 was the supervision of Mishal Al-Oroj and the co-production with Tarek Al-Akaf.
+Between 1999 and 2001, Almajid released another two albums: Ala Meen Tel'abha and Weily.
+The most distinct characteristics of Almajid's music emerged between 1997 and 2001 under the supervision of Kuwaiti producer Mishal Al-Arouj and co-production with Tarek Akif.